opensearch-project/project-website/_posts/2025-05-23-Introducing-Common-Filters-in-OpenSearch-Hybrid-Query-Sub-Queries.md

 * **Logical `OR`**: Combines the common filter and the subquery filter using `OR` logic.
 A document is included if it matches **either** the common filter **or** the subquery filter.
 This is useful when broadening result criteria while still applying some global filtering.

-* **Logical REPLACE:** Replaces any filter in the subquery with the common filter.
-Only the common filter is applied, and the subquery’s original filter is ignored—useful when you want to enforce consistent filtering across all subqueries regardless of their individual logic.
+* **Logical `REPLACE`**: Replaces any filter in the subquery with the common filter.
+Only the common filter is applied, and the subquery's original filter is ignored.
+This is useful when you want to enforce consistent filtering across all subqueries regardless of their individual logic.

 This feature is under discussion in [GitHub issue #1323](https://github.com/opensearch-project/neural-search/issues/1323).
 If you'd like to see support for these modes in a future release, add a 👍 or comment on the issue to share your feedback.
 Your input helps guide future improvements to OpenSearch search capabilities.